 Can I publish apps on both stores simultaneously?

-Technically, yes — but the processes are independent.
-You’ll need separate developer accounts on each platform, and each store has its own review process and timeline.
-Many teams stagger their launches, pushing to one store first and the other shortly after.
-If you’re building with a cross-platform framework like Flutter or React Native, the app code may be shared, but the submission and review are entirely separate.
+Technically yes, but the two processes run separately.
+You’ll need a developer account on each platform, and each store handles review on its own timeline.
+Plenty of teams stagger the launch, pushing to one store first and the other a bit later.
+Building with a cross-platform framework like Flutter or React Native?
+The app code may be shared, but the submission and review stay completely independent.

 How long does app review take?

-On Google Play, reviews typically take a few hours to 7 days, with updates often being faster.
-On the Apple App Store, most reviews complete within 24-48 hours.
-Both stores can take longer for new developer accounts, apps in sensitive categories, or during peak submission periods.
+On Google Play, reviews usually take a few hours to 7 days, and updates often clear faster.
+On the Apple App Store, most finish within 24 to 48 hours.
+Both can run longer for new developer accounts, apps in sensitive categories, or during peak submission periods.

 What is the new Google Play testing requirement?